Follow the Library on Facebook!

 Teen Volunteer Program

-7-12 are invited to apply for volunteer shifts at the
+grades are invited to apply to volunteer at the library.

-The Friends of the Lake Travis Community Library offer a $2,000
+Each year the Friends of the Lake Travis Community Library award

-service scholarship to a graduating teen volunteer planning to
+scholarships to one or more graduating teen volunteers planning to

-continue his or her education at a university or vocational school.
+continue his or her education.
 Applicants must have volunteered for a minimum of two semesters

 (summer counts as one semester) with at least 50 community service

-This year, teen volunteers Autumn Good and Prem Menon
+In 2012, teen volunteers Autumn Good and Prem Menon were

 from the Friends of the Library.
 Autumn started